Why Self-Publish

 • Smaller traditional publishing houses are a different matter.

-• Even then, seldom do the expectations of both the publisher and author meet.
+• Even then, the expectations of the publisher and author seldom meet.

-• Anyway, you don't need a bookshop to sell books; there are few left in Klang valley, not serious ones at least.
+• Anyway, you don't need a bookshop to sell books.

 MARKETING STRATEGY